rahlocutnacigra/SATsolver/README.md

 * To add a new Hadamard matrix test case, use function `hadamard(n)` where
   * `n` is matrix dimension

-DIMACS format files of the generated files will be saved in a folder `sat`.
+DIMACS format files of the generated problems will be saved in a folder `sat`.
 All the solutions will be in a folder `results`, visual representations of solutions for problems on graphs will be saved in a folder `fig`.
  Those folders also contain our test cases and their solutions.

 When you run a file `test2.py` all of the files in folder `sat` are being solved.
 For solving a single problem, run it with `SAT_solver.py` or run `sat_solver.py` and use function `solve(input_file, output_file)`.